FatemaZahra/python_oop_human/README.md

 Object Oriented Programming (OOP) is a programming model that organizes software design around data/ objects, rather than functions and logic.
 The structure includes:

-- Class: code written that acts as blueprint for individual objects, properties and methods
+- **Class:** code written that acts as blueprint for individual objects, properties and methods
-- Objects: Thing you want to store and process data about.
+- **Objects:** Thing you want to store and process data about.
-- Methods/Operations - Functions that are defined inside a class that describe the behaviors of an object.​
+- **Methods/Operations:** Functions that are defined inside a class that describe the behaviors of an object.​
-- Properties/Attributes -  Defined in the class template and represent the state of an object.
+- **Properties/Attributes:**  Defined in the class template and represent the state of an object.

 ## Human Example